-How to Make a Stacked Bar Graph on Google Sheets
+How To Create a Stacked Bar Chart in Google Sheets

 Suppose you have a dataset as shown below, and you want to create a stacked bar chart using it:

-Below are the steps to create a stacked bar graph in Google Sheets:
+Below are the steps to learn how to create a bar chart in Google Sheets: